-Former House Speaker Newt Gingrich's campaign headquarters is in the Upstate, but he has spent more time in the Midlands than his opponents, where his baggage may cause him the fewest problems.
+Former House Speaker Newt Gingrich's campaign headquarters is in the Upstate, but he has spent more time in the Midlands than his opponents, where may cause him the fewest problems.

 Those three population centers make up about 50 percent of the entire South Carolina electorate.

 During 2008, Sen. John McCain carried the state by winning the Lowcountry and the Midlands.
 Former Ark.
 Gov. Mike Huckabee, the choice among social conservatives, won most of the Upstate counties, but it wasn't enough to carry him past McCain.

 Here's a county-by-county breakdown of the 2008 Primary (from CNN):County: McCain (%): Huckabee (%): Romney (%):

 Voter Turnout: Greenville: 26 29 17

 59,004 Lexington: 33 29 17

 18,293 Berkeley: 38 26 15

 14,878 Pickens: 28 39 10